HOW TO CARE FOR MAPLE TREES

 Note: For newly planted trees,do not let the soil dry out – especially during the hot summer months!

-Pruning maple trees is important for maintaining their health, improving their structure, and controlling their growth.
+When considering how to care for maple trees, pruning is important for maintaining their health, improving their structure, and controlling their growth.
 Here are some general guidelines for pruning maple trees:

 - Timing: Prune maple trees in late winter or early spring, before new growth begins.
 You can do light pruning during the growing season.